 Download a copy of her poster here.

-To watch a video presentation of her research click here.
+You can watch a video presentation of her research here.

 We believe these resources will be helpful in understanding MCAS and providing practical advice for diagnosis and treatment of mast cell activation syndrome.